-Mountwest observes one Commencement Exercise and three graduation dates during an academic year.
+Mountwest observes one formal Commencement Exercise with three graduation dates during an academic year.
 The official graduation dates are:

-- Last day of final examinations for the fall semester. - Day of Commencement for the spring semester. - Last day of the Summer term.
+- Last day of final examinations for the fall semester. - Day of Commencement for the spring semester. - Last day of the summer term.

 Students will not be graduated on any dates other than those noted above.
-Students who are graduated at the end of the summer term or at the end of the fall term of an academic year are invited to join the spring graduates in the Commencement Exercises.
+Students who are graduated at the end of the summer term or at the end of the fall term of an academic year are invited and highly encouraged to participate in the Spring Commencement Exercises.